 Devising Theatre and Puppeteering Workshops; June/July 2016

-This year I have taken part in two workshops with Edinburgh visual theatre company, Tortoise in a Nutshell.
+I have taken part in two workshops with Edinburgh visual theatre company, Tortoise in a Nutshell.
 They primarily specialise in puppet productions for younger audiences and it was very rewarding to learn from them about the devising process and puppeteering.

 Puppet and Prop Making Course; July 2016